Lincoln Trial Preview, Tips, Runners & Trends

 • Exceed And Excel (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Nazreef in 2012, winning for Hughie Morrison at odds of 14/1 under the guidance of Robert Winston.
-Looking at the runners at the head of the market over the last 20 renewals there have been 5 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Whilst we wait for the 2026 Lincoln Trial, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
 If you are interested in other races at the Wolverhampton racecourse, then why not read our blog for the Lady Wulfruna Stakes?

 Route to the Lincoln Trial

-Many trainers will target races to use as prep races before coming to the Lincoln Trial, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Lincoln Trial.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race